 Answering The Questions

-So, what type of person do you think you are?
+Level 1: What type of person do you think you are?
 I think I'm:

 thoughtful in conversation